viglesiasce/euca-deploy/README.md

     euca-deploy provision -p <root-ssh-password-for-deployment-systems>

 ### Debug
-#### Not yet implemented!!!
 This step will grab all necessary information from a system in order to provide artifacts for use in debugging a problem.
+In addition, this step will confirm/install sosreports and eucalyptus sosreports plugin on each node, run sosreports on each node, and copy the sosreport back to the local client.

+    euca-deploy debug -p <root-ssh-password-for-deployment-systems>